Travel.State.Gov > International Travel > While Abroad > Criminal Record Checks

-An individual requiring an apostille or authenticated copy of his/her FBI Identification Record, or any non U.S. person who wishes to request his/her FBI Identification Record must submit a request directly to the FBI CJIS Division.
-The U.S. Department of State Authentications Office can then place an apostille document for use in a country party to the Hague Apostille Convention.
+An individual requiring an apostille or authenticated copy of his/her FBI Identification Record, or any non-U.S. national or permanent resident who wishes to request his/her FBI Identification Record must submit a request directly to the FBI CJIS Division.
+The U.S. Department of State Authentications Office may then place an apostille document for use in a country that is party to the Hague Apostille Convention.
 For countries not party to the Hague Apostille Convention, the U.S. Department of State Authentication Office will place a certification over the FBI seal.

 The FBI’s CJIS Division will authenticate U.S. Department of Justice Order 556-73 fingerprint search results for international requests by placing the FBI seal and signature of a Division official on the results, if requested at the time of submission.
-Documents prepared in this matter may then be sent to the U.S. Department of State Authentications Office by the requestor to be authenticated if necessary.
+Documents prepared in this manner may then be sent to the U.S. Department of State Authentications Office by the requestor to be authenticated, if necessary.
 Please be sure to indicate the country in which the document is to be used.
-The FBI procedure became effective 1/25/2010 and will apply to only documents finalized after that date.
+The FBI procedure became effective January 25, 2010, and applies only to documents finalized after that date.
 Requests to authenticate previously processed results will not be accepted.
-See the FBI FAQ on this website.